Balochistan Assembly seeks polls delay

 Speaking to newsmen after the meeting, Faisal Subzwari said the conduct of transparent elections was not possible without ensuring transparency of census.
 He said that if their petition was not approved, they would approach the courts.

-However, he maintained that the preparations for the conduct of the nation-wide electoral exercise were complete and the election schedule would also be issued within the stipulated time and elections would be held on time and there was no chance of a delay.
+However, he maintained that the preparations for the conduct of the nation-wide electoral exercise were complete and the election schedule would also be issued within stipulated time and elections would be held on time and there was no chanced of delay.

 The law makes it binding on the caretaker prime minister, chief ministers and ministers to file assets and liabilities details of their own, their spouses and dependents to the ECP within three days after assuming the respective offices.